ibaiGorordo/TFLite-HITNET-Stereo-depth-estimation/README.md

 For the tflite runtime, you can either use tensorflow(make sure it is version 2.6.0 or above) `pip install tensorflow==2.6.0` or the [TensorFlow Runtime](https://www.tensorflow.org/lite/guide/python)

+# Known issues
+In computers with a GPU, the program would silently creash without any error during the inference, `os.environ["CUDA_VISIBLE_DEVICES"]="-1"` is added at the beginning of the script to force the program to run on the CPU.
+You can comment this line for other types of devices.

 # tflite model
 The original models were converted to different formats (including .tflite) by [PINTO0309](https://github.com/PINTO0309), download the models from [his repository](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/142_HITNET) and save them into the **[models](https://github.com/ibaiGorordo/TFLite-HITNET-Stereo-depth-estimation/tree/main/models)** folder.